ShuaimingJing/AIPI561/README.md

 ## Project Overview
 The Veterinary Large Language Model (LLM) aims to leverage advancements in artificial intelligence and natural language processing to develop a specialized model for veterinary medicine.
 This project focuses on creating a model capable of understanding and generating human-like text in the context of veterinary diagnostics, treatment, and general animal healthcare.
 The ultimate goal is to enhance the accessibility and quality of veterinary care through intelligent, context-aware, and responsive AI-driven solutions.

+## Model Selection
+Mistral 7B has been trained on extensive datasets, providing robust language understanding capabilities.
+This ensures that the model can generate contextually accurate and coherent responses, which is crucial for applications like Veterinary LLM.
+The model's ability to generalize across various topics, including specialized domains like veterinary medicine, makes it a versatile choice for different use cases.
+The Mistral 7B model, with its 7 billion parameters, offers a good balance between model size and computational performance.
+Larger models, such as those with tens or hundreds of billions of parameters, may provide marginally better performance but require significantly more computational resources and memory.
+For a local setup, inference speed is critical.
+A model like Mistral 7B is capable of delivering high-quality results with relatively fast inference times, making it suitable for real-time applications.

 ## System Architecture
 <img src="https://github.com/ShuaimingJing/AIPI561/blob/main/assets/architecture.png" width="1024"/>